Paris Musee des Archives Nationales museum

 Other items on display include a King Louis XV desk where the French historian Jules Michelet once sat at working, and it was him who first came up with the term renaissance, during his writings of the history of France.

-Plus there is also a new media room that can present 3D modules, and there are more up to date archives such as facsimiles on display as well, not forgetting temporary exhibitions, and organised events that place here including discussions, workshops, etc.
+Plus inside the Paris Musee des Archives Nationales museum there is also a new media room that can present 3D modules, and there are more up to date archives such as facsimiles on display as well, not forgetting temporary exhibitions, and organised events that place here including discussions, workshops, etc.

-You will find the Musee des Archives Nationales located in the 3rd Arrondissement close to many other museums tourist attractions and it is open on a Monday and Wednesday to Friday from 10am through to 5.30pm.
+You will find the Paris Musee des Archives Nationales museum located in the 3rd Arrondissement close to many other museums and Paris tourist attractions, and is open on a Monday and Wednesday to Friday from 10am through to 5.30pm.
 On a Saturday and Sunday it is open from 2pm through to 5.30pm, yet it is always closed on a Tuesday and on all National French holidays including 1st May, Bastille Day on the 14th July, etc.

 The normal cost of entry is €3 as of 2014, yet there is a discount down to €2 for those aged over 65 or the disabled, but it is completely free for all people under the age of 18 or 26 if an EU citizen, plus it is completely free to enter on the first Sunday of each month.